microsoft/BotFramework-Composer/docs/concept-language-genereation-draft.md

 ### Where to define

-In Composer, there are two LG editors: an inline LG editor and an LG editor (**Bot says**) listing all templates defined in the bot.
+In Composer, there are two LG editors: an inline LG editor and an LG editor (**Bot Responses**) listing all templates defined in the bot.

 The following screenshot shows an inline LG editor which hoists the relevant templates content.